You can’t help someone who doesn’t want to be helped? True or false?

 Addiction is not a solitary issue

-Leaving an addict to fend for themselves is the worst thing someone can do as loneliness is when the devil creeps in.
+Leaving an addict to fend for themselves is the worst thing someone can do, as loneliness is when the devil creeps in.

-On the surface, they will continue to push people away and isolate.
-Sometimes they act out of fear, anger, resentment, dissatisfaction with themselves and because they do not know how to deal with those emotions and they cannot get in control of their lives, they quarantine themselves.
+Since they do not know how to deal with those emotions and they cannot get in control of their lives, they quarantine themselves.

 What they do not know is that pushing them away only makes it worse, leading them down a path of darkness.

-The lifelong challenge is to teach friends and family how to live and cope with someone who has addiction and help them understand the emotions they go through and what they mean; getting them to stay by their side, never giving up and always having hope.
+Help them understand the emotions they go through and what they mean; getting them to stay by their side, never giving up, and always having hope.

 Thanks for stopping by 💕